Park City Slopes

 For experts the glades of McConkey's Bowl and the couloirs in Jupiter and Scott's Bowls are great places to explore.
-Good skiers should also do the Interconnect, a day's guided backcountry tour from Deer Valley through Park City Mountain Resort, Solitude, Brighton and Alta to Snowbird.
+Those with a high enough ability can also tackle the Interconnect, a day's guided backcountry tour from Deer Valley through Park City Mountain Resort, Solitude, Brighton and Alta to Snowbird.

 In addition, Park City Mountain Resort boasts seven highly-rated terrain parks suitable for everyone from novices to experts.